cpp-lln-lab/bidspm/docs/source/links_and_references.rst

-that have often attempted to replicate the notation in the papers to make engineers and the generally math enclined happy, rather then the ``TypicalLongVariableNames`` that many programmers and new comers would prefer to see to help with code readibility.
+that have often attempted to replicate the notation in the papers to make engineers and the generally math enclined happy, rather then the ``TypicalLongVariableNames`` that many programmers and new comers would prefer to see to help with code readability.

 Adapted from: http://andysbrainblog.blogspot.com/2013/10/whats-in-spmmat-file.html